wnzhang/rtb-papers/README.md

 # Paper Collection of Real-Time Bidding

 This is a collection of research and review papers of real-time bidding (RTB) based display advertising techniques.
+The sharing principle of these references here is for research.
+If any authors do not want their paper to be listed here, please feel free to contact [Weinan Zhang](http://www0.cs.ucl.ac.uk/staff/w.zhang/).

 **You are more than welcome to update this list!** <br>
 If you find a paper about RTB techniques or review which is not listed here, please